Crone1/College-SQL/README.md

 # MySQL
-All query's I have make to a MySQL database
+All The Query's I Have Made To A MySQL Database.